jizhang/jizhang.github.com/source/_posts/2018-09-13-is-it-necessary-to-apply-eslint-jsx-no-bind-rule.md

 Clearly, arrow functions will fail the test and cause pure component to re-render every time its parent is re-rendered.
 On the other side, if you do not use pure component, or do props and states check on your own, enabling the `jsx-no-bind` rule is plain unnecessary.

 Recently another kind of component has become popular, the stateless functional component (SFC).
-These components render results solely depend on their props, so they are like functions that take inputs and produce steady outputs.
+These components' render results solely depend on their props, so they are like functions that take inputs and produce steady outputs.
 But under the hood, they are just regular components, i.e. they do not implement `shouldComponentUpdate`, and you can not implement by yourself either.

 ```javascript
 const StatelessChild = (props) => {